ricochhet/CatBotServer/README.md

   - Run `node data/main.js --build-bot` to build the finalized json used in the Discord bot
     Note: Running --build-* commands rely on the LartTyler API, which can take longer to process

+  - Run `python api_main.py` to build the sqlite3 database

 - `src/source_json` & `src/json` are processed during adding / updating data and should not be modified directly.
 - `src/source_tables` & `src/source_data` are retrieved from Mech-E google spreadsheet and MHWorldData repo respectively.
 - Final output results are in `data/build/api`, `data/build/bot`